Aki-Tomoya/CaDReL/README.md

         pytorch==1.8.2+cu111
         python==3.9.16

-Clone the repository and create the `camel` using:
+Clone the repository and create the `cadrel` using:

-        conda env create -n camel
+        conda env create -n cadrel
-        conda activate camel
+        conda activate cadrel

 Then download spacy data by executing the following command: